-Our proposed framework builds on and extends approaches based on limits-to-growth (Meadows et al. 1972, 2004), safe minimum standards (Ciriacy-Wantrup 1952; Bishop 1978; Crowards 1998), the precautionary principle (Raffensperger and Tickner 1999) and tolerable windows (WBGU 1995; Petschel-Held et al. 1999) (see Supplementary Discussion 2).
+precautionary principle (Raffensperger and Tickner 1999), and tolerable windows (WBGU 1995, Petschel-Held et al. 1999) (see Appendix 1, Supplementary Discussion 2).
 A key advance is that the planetary boundaries approach focuses on the biophysical processes of the Earth System that determine the self-regulating capacity of the planet.
-It incorporates the role of thresholds related to large-scale Earth System processes, the crossing of which may trigger non-linear changes in the functioning of the Earth System, thereby challenging social-ecological resilience at regional to global scales.
+It incorporates the role of thresholds related to largescale Earth System processes, the crossing of which may trigger non-linear changes in the functioning of the Earth System, thereby challenging social- ecological resilience at regional to global scales.
 Together, the set of boundaries represents the dynamic biophysical "space" of the Earth System within which humanity has evolved and thrived.
 The boundaries respect Earth's "rules of the game" or, as it were, define the "planetary playing field" for the human enterprise.
-The thresholds in key Earth System processes exist irrespective of peoples' preferences, values or compromises based on political and socioeconomic feasibility, such as expectations of technological breakthroughs and fluctuations in economic growth.
+The thresholds in key Earth System processes exist irrespective of peoples' preferences, values, or compromises based on political and socioeconomic feasibility, such as expectations of technological breakthroughs and fluctuations in economic growth.

 However, choices and actions will to a large extent determine how close we are to the critical thresholds involved, or whether we cross them.
 Our approach does not offer a roadmap for sustainable development; it merely provides, in the context of the human predicament in the Anthropocene, the first step by identifying biophysical boundaries at the planetary scale within which humanity has the flexibility to choose a myriad of pathways for human well-being and development.
-Further work will need to focus on the societal dynamics that have led to the current situation, and propose ways in which our societies can stay within these boundaries.
+Further work will need to focus on the societal dynamics that have led to the current situation and propose ways in which our societies can stay within these boundaries.

-We have done a comprehensive search for these critical Earth System processes and their associated control variables (see Supplementary Methods 1).
-We have so far been able to identify nine such processes for which boundaries need to be established to minimize the risk of crossing critical thresholds that may lead to undesirable outcomes.
+We have done a comprehensive search for these critical Earth System processes and their associated control variables (see Appendix 1, Supplementary Methods 1).
+So far, we have been able to identify nine such processes for which boundaries need to be established to minimize the risk of crossing critical thresholds that may lead to undesirable outcomes.